advilu/meet-sync/README.md

 UX:
 The current version is built out from the manager perspective.

 User is first directed to a home page where they must log in (via OAuth) to get data.
+The name after the welcome message at the top of the page is from the user's Google account.

-Current data is hardcoded as an example.
-This includes a list of direct reports, with their corresponding data points for at-a-glance viewing.
+The data currently present is hardcoded as an example.
+This includes a list of direct reports, with several of their corresponding data points for at-a-glance viewing.
 Above are two links, one for the creation of a new 1:1 series, and the other for viewing archived meetings.

 ![Screen Shot 2019-06-09 at 6 51 52 PM](https://user-images.githubusercontent.com/46614197/59167821-073d1480-8ae8-11e9-8807-96698e206465.png)